19hours/sg-statutes/Acts/Children and Young Persons Act.md

 Children and Young Persons beyond Parental Control

-### Power of parent or guardian to bring child or young person before Juvenile Court
+### Power of parent or guardian to bring child or young person before Youth Court

-50\.—(1) Where the parent or guardian of a child or young person proves to a Juvenile Court that he is unable to control the child or young person, the Court, may on the application made by the parent or guardian and if satisfied —
+50\.—(1) Where the parent or guardian of a child or young person proves to a Youth Court that he is unable to control the child or young person, the Court, may on the application made by the parent or guardian and if satisfied —

 (a) that it is expedient so to deal with the child or young person; and